About the Advanced Business Roundtable (ABR)

 Membership Costs are Far Lower

-There's a one-time membership fee of $100 and the quarterly dues is only $50.
-That's it.
+There's a one-time membership fee of $100 and the quarterly dues are only $50.
+That's it!
+No hidden costs, no fines, no pre-purchase of meals.

-Most business networking or business roundtables will cost you several hundreds of dollars and several groups charge into the thousands.
+Most business networking or business roundtables will cost you thousands of dollars a year and the lower-priced groups are at least many hundreds of dollars.
+Our Return On Investment (ROI) is solid.

-While we never expect a member to pray, the group always takes prayer requests (business or personal) and someone volunteers to pray for our requests.
-It's not forced, it's not awkward or preachy, and it's not denominational.
-It's one way we love on each other.
+We never expect any member to pray but the group always takes prayer requests (business or personal) during the roundtable portion, and someone volunteers to pray for our requests at the end.

 Practice that Elevator Pitch